-- 13.2.3 Equipment, arrangements and outfit. - 13.2.3.1 Access means to the spaces located under the open cargo deck shall comply with 7.1.6 of Part III "Equipment, Arrangements and Outfit". - 13.2.3.2 Access means to machinery and boiler spaces shall comply with 7.6.6 of Part III "Equipment, Arrangements and Outfit". - 13.2.3.3 Location of ventilators shall comply with 7.8.4 of Part III "Equipment, Arrangements and Outfit". - 13.2.3.4 The ship shall be arranged on each side with a clearly marked rescue zone with a length of not less than 5 m.
-Rescue zones shall be located well clear of the propellers as well as any discharges extended at least 2 m below the load waterline. - 13.2.3.5 In the rescue zones area the ship's sides shall be free of appendages (fenders, etc.). - 13.2.3.6 The access routes from rescue zones to survivors' accommodation as well as to helicopter winching area, where provided, shall have non-slip surface or wooden sheathings. - 13.2.3.7 Deck in way of the rescue zone shall be free of any obstruction (air pipes, valves, small hatches, etc.), as far as practical.
-If any, proper arrangement shall be provided as protection against personnel injury. - 13.2.3.8 Bulwark or railings in way of the rescue zone shall be of a type easy to open or remove. - 13.2.3.9 Each rescue zone shall be provided with a scrambling net made of corrosion resistant in the marine environment and non-slip material of at least 5 m wide and length enough to extend at least 1 m from the deploying area in the rescue zone till the minimal service waterline. - 13.2.3.10 The ship shall be provided with power assisted means capable of ensuring careful recovery of injured persons from the sea (refer to 13.2.4.1.1). - 13.2.3.11 The ship shall be equipped with gears for towing of liferafts and rescue boats (refer to 13.2.4.1.4). - 13.2.3.12 Bridge front and side windows shall be equipped with efficient storm shutters installed at any side of bulkhead.
+13.2.3.1 Access means to the spaces located under the open cargo deck shall comply with 7.1.6 of Part III "Equipment, Arrangements and Outfit".

+13.2.3.2 Access means to machinery and boiler spaces shall comply with 7.6.6 of Part III "Equipment, Arrangements and Outfit".

+13.2.3.3 Location of ventilators shall comply with 7.8.4 of Part III "Equipment, Arrangements and Outfit".

+13.2.3.4 The ship shall be arranged on each side with a clearly marked rescue zone with a length of not less than 5 m.
+Rescue zones shall be located well clear of the propellers as well as any discharges extended at least 2 m below the load waterline.

+13.2.3.5 In the rescue zones area the ship's sides shall be free of appendages (fenders, etc.).

+13.2.3.6 The access routes from rescue zones to survivors' accommodation as well as to helicopter winching area, where provided, shall have non-slip surface or wooden sheathings.

+13.2.3.7 Deck in way of the rescue zone shall be free of any obstruction (air pipes, valves, small hatches, etc.), as far as practical.
+If any, proper arrangement shall be provided as protection against personnel injury.

+13.2.3.8 Bulwark or railings in way of the rescue zone shall be of a type easy to open or remove.

+13.2.3.9 Each rescue zone shall be provided with a scrambling net made of corrosion resistant in the marine environment and non-slip material of at least 5 m wide and length enough to extend at least 1 m from the deploying area in the rescue zone till the minimal service waterline.

+13.2.3.10 The ship shall be provided with power assisted means capable of ensuring careful recovery of injured persons from the sea (refer to 13.2.4.1.1).

+13.2.3.11 Bridge front and side windows shall be equipped with efficient storm shutters installed at any side of bulkhead.
 Strength of these shutters shall be equivalent to strength of the bulkhead.
 Storm shutters shall provide visibility from the bridge; they may be portable and stowed in an accessible position, so as to be readily mounted.

-13.2.4 Life-saving appliances.

-- 13.2.4.1 Standby ships and salvage vessels taking into account their purpose and particulars of their structure shall be provided with additional life-saving appliances: - .1 each rescue zone shall be provided with means of rescue complying with the requirements of 6.20.9 of Part II "Life-Saving Appliances" of the Rules for the Equipment of
+13.2.4.1 Standby vessels and salvage ships taking into account their purpose and particulars of their structure shall be provided with additional life-saving appliances: